tenox7/ttyplot/README.md

   -r rate of a counter (divide value by measured sample interval) -c character to use for plot line, eg @ # % . etc
-  -e character to use for plot error line when value exceeds hardmax (default: e) -s minimum/initial scale of the plot (can go above if data input has larger value) -m maximum value, if exceeded draws error line (see -e), plot scale is fixed -t title of the plot
+  -e character to use for plot error line when value exceeds hardmax (default: e) -s initial scale of the plot (can go above if data input has larger value) -m maximum value, if exceeded draws error line (see -e), plot scale is fixed -t title of the plot
   -u unit displayed beside vertical bar